 WSU strongly encourages students and others to report incidents of sexual harassment, sexual misconduct, sexual assault, and other forms of sex and gender based violence, to the Office of Civil Rights Compliance and Investigation (CRCI).

-All WSU employees who have information regarding an incident or situation involving sexual harassment or sexual misconduct are required to promptly report the incident to the Office of Civil Rights Compliance and Investigation (CRCI) or to one of the designated Title IX Co-Coordinators.
+All WSU employees who have information regarding an incident or situation involving sexual harassment or sexual misconduct are required to promptly report the incident to the Office of Civil Rights Compliance and Investigation (CRCI) or to one of the designated Title IX Deputy Coordinators.

 There are limited exceptions to this requirement.
 The exceptions are:

-- Employees, interns, professional trainees, and other similar individuals who are not statutorily barred from reporting but who provide services to students in WSU’s Counseling and Testing Services or are otherwise designated by WSU to provide mental health services, or who provide services to students in WSU’s Health and Wellness Services;
+- Employees, interns, professional trainees, and other similar individuals who are not statutorily barred form reporting but who provide services to students in WSU’s Cougar Health Services or are otherwise designated by WSU to provide medical or mental health services

-- Employees participating in a preventative education program for students regarding sex and gender-based violence or a related program, during which a student discloses having experienced sexual harassment or sexual misconduct; and
+- Employees participating in preventative education for students regarding sex and gender-based violence or a related program, during which a student or employee discloses having experienced sexual harassment.
+These programs are designed to be safe spaces for students and do not require a report to CRCI

-- Employees who have no authority to take action to redress sexual harassment or sexual misconduct and who could not reasonably be viewed by students as having such authority (for example, certain nonsupervisory custodial or dining services staff); such employees are nonetheless strongly encouraged to report all instances of sexual harassment and sexual misconduct to CRCI.
+- Employees who have no authority to take action to redress sexual harassment and who could not reasonably be viewed by students or other employees as having such authority; such employees are nonetheless strongly encouraged to report all instances of sexual harassment

 WSU employees with supervisory responsibility must take immediate action to end offending conduct and protect the well-being of the complainant.
 Supervisors must take such interim measures in consultation with CRCI, HRS, and the WSU Division of the Attorney General’s Office.